Jim E. Mora: Coaching philosophy

 Mora favored a conservative approach to the game, relying on a strong running game and solid defensive play.
 Perhaps more than any other teams, the Saints teams of the late 1980s embodied his coaching style.
 Those teams were led by the "Dome Patrol" linebacking corps.
 This unit, consisting of Rickey Jackson, Sam Mills, Vaughan Johnson, and Pat Swilling, became known as one of the best four-man linebacking corps in NFL history.
 Those same Saints teams also had a strong running game, mostly led by Rueben Mayes and Dalton Hilliard, as well as a conservative but efficient passing game led by quarterback Bobby Hebert and wide receiver Eric Martin.
 During his time as the Colts' head coach, Mora was able to benefit from having an explosive, more potent offense, featuring quarterback Peyton Manning, running back Edgerrin James, and wide receiver Marvin Harrison.
-Manning, James and Harrison have all earned induction into the Pro Football Hall of Fame.
+Manning, James, and Harrison have all earned induction into the Pro Football Hall of Fame.

-In Mora's 11 seasons with the Saints, he won 55.6% of his games on a team that had never recorded a winning record prior to his arrival.
+In Mora's 11 seasons with the Saints, he won 55.6% of his games for a team that had never recorded a winning record prior to his arrival.
 And during his four seasons with the Colts, he built a then-struggling team into a respectable playoff contender.
-Nevertheless, despite his overall solid regular season record coaching both the Saints and Colts (125–106), the biggest criticism of Mora has been his NFL teams' inability to win any playoff games in six appearances.
+Despite his overall solid regular season record coaching both the Saints and Colts (125–106), the biggest criticism of Mora has been his teams' inability to win any playoff games in six appearances.
 His critics, both among fans and media reporters, often blamed his lack of success in the postseason to his conservative approach.